Bambleweeny57/AY-ZONIC-Core/README.md

 - **Pull-ups** from ZX81 Expansion Bus to PSG for stable logic levels
 - **Port A expansion header** with +5V and GND for SD card and I/O experimentation
 - **/RD decode support** for future peripheral interaction and PSG reads

-## 🧠 Decode Logic Overview

-The schematic uses simplified A4-only address decoding, inherited from JonZON-X Rev1.4.
-By removing A5 and A6 from the decode path, Rev2.0 drops multi-PSG support in favor of gate economy and contributor clarity.

-You can view the decode logic diagram [here](https://github.com/Bambleweeny57/AY-ZONIC-Core/blob/main/images/decode_logic.png).

 ### DIP Switch Logic — A4 Routing Modes

 | DIP Switch | A4 Source             | Mode         | Description                                      |